 Montana Heritage Trail | Auckland

-You’ll see the largest remaining stand of mature kauri trees on this iconic track in the Waitakere Ranges.
+You’ll see the largest remaining stand of mature kauri trees on this renowned track in the Waitakere Ranges.
 This is a 10km loop, taking about 4.5 hours.

 Daly’s Clearing Loop Track | Bay of Plenty